 - a formula of tawhid that does not prove God but reorders the heart,

-- a tasbih prior to the catastrophe, without which the exit would not have occurred,
+- an already-present tasbih, without which the text says the exit would not have occurred,

-- a whale that is not merely punishment but a chamber of truth,
+- a fish that is not merely sanction but a chamber of truth,

 - a casting upon the shore that is not final humiliation but re-formation,